The Zombies: Post–Zombies (1969–1988)

 The original line-up declined to regroup for concerts following the belated American success of "Time of the Season".
-In turn, various concocted bands tried to capitalize on the success and falsely toured under the band's name.
-In a scheme organized by Delta Promotions, an agency that also created fake touring versions of The Animals and The Archies, two fake Zombie line-ups were touring simultaneously in 1969, one hailing from Texas, the other from Michigan.
+In turn, various concocted bands tried to capitalise on the success and falsely toured under the band's name.
+In a scheme organised by Delta Promotions, an agency that also created fake touring versions of the Animals and the Archies, two fake Zombie line-ups were touring simultaneously in 1969, one hailing from Texas, the other from Michigan.
 The Texas group featured bassist Dusty Hill and drummer Frank Beard, soon to be members of ZZ Top.
-Another group toured in 1988, going so far as to not only trademark the group's name (the real band had let it lapse) but also recruit a bass guitarist named Ronald Hugh Grundy, claiming that original drummer Hugh Grundy had switched instruments.

-In 1969, Rod Argent formed the band called Argent with White as a non-performing songwriter.
+In 1969 the last line-up of the Zombies - Argent, Ballard, Rodford and Henrit - began working under a new name, Argent, with White as a non-performing songwriter.
 Atkinson worked in A&R at Columbia and Grundy joined him there after a brief spell in auto sales.
 Blunstone started a solo career after a brief period outside the music business, including working in the burglary claims section of the Sun Alliance insurance company.
 Both Argent and White provided him with new songs.
 He also did studio vocals for the Alan Parsons Project.
 Atkinson retired as a performer and worked as an A&R executive for many years.

 1989–1999

-In 1989, Blunstone, White and Grundy briefly reunited as the Zombies with guitarist/keyboardist Sebastian Santa Maria and recorded the album The Return of the Zombies (February 1990), featuring some tracks that were remixed or re-recorded that appeared alongside some new songs the following year on New World (April 1991).
+In 1989 Blunstone, White and Grundy briefly reunited as the Zombies with guitarist/keyboardist Sebastian Santa Maria and recorded the album The Return of the Zombies, released in some European countries in February 1990.
+The UK release was held back to April 1991, when a reconfigured version of the album was issued as New World.

-A 1997, 120-track compilation of the original band's work, Zombie Heaven, was released on UK Ace/Big beat.
+A 1997 120-track compilation of the original band's work, Zombie Heaven, was released on UK Ace/Big beat.
 The compilation contains all the band's Decca/Parrot recordings (in mono), the entire Odessey And Oracle LP (in stereo), the material that would have made up the unissued R.I.P.
 LP, several unissued recordings and a disc of recordings made for the BBC.
 On 25 November 1997, all five Zombies reunited at the Jazz Café in London's Camden Town as part of a solo show by Blunstone to perform "She's Not There" and "Time of the Season" to promote the release of Zombie Heaven.

 Blunstone and Argent did not play together again until late 1999.
 Argent spotted Blunstone in the audience while performing at a charity concert for jazz musician John Dankworth and invited him onstage for an impromptu reunion.
 This positive experience set the stage for further collaborations to come.